-FOCUS AREA: SOLID WASTE DISPOSAL STRATEGIES: 1.
-Develop waste reduction strategies.
+RESPONSIBILITY FOCUS AREA: SOLID WASTE DISPOSAL Category B Municipalities in partnership with the CWDM & PGWC Develop waste reduction strategies.
 2. Prioritize public awareness in terms of waste reduction and avoidance.
 3. Develop a Regional Landfill site for the Western and Eastern portion of the CWDM area.
 If a Regional Landfill site for the Western Portion of the CWDM is not practical, then the stalled Drakenstein Municipal Waste to Energy Program must be continued.
 The mentioned program must absorb the waste generated on the Western portion of the CWDM.
 4. Investigate alternative technologies that can assist with the disposal of waste.
-PRIORITY: HIGH